zhidev/MovieViewer/README.md

 * Instead of making 2 of the same type of View Controllers for Now Playing and Top Rated, I put two different view controller one containing a tableview and one containing a collection view.
 Since this applies the same concept and techniques as mentioned I figured this is okay and feels more natural to me.
+As for the top rated + now playing portions, refer to additional